 - Rated GRAS by FDA

 Most people don’t need RV antifreeze that is rated for below -50°F temperatures.

-But if you happen to be one of those lucky ducks who live in an extra cold climate that gets into the sub-zero temperatures daily during the winter then you will want to use -100°F RV antifreeze like Star Brite’s Winter Safe RV Antifreeze.
+If you happen to be one of those lucky ducks who live in an extra cold climate that gets into the sub-zero temperatures daily during the winter, you will want to use -100°F RV antifreeze like Star Brite’s Winter Safe RV Antifreeze.

 The main ingredient is Propylene Glycol.
 It’s non-toxic, alcohol-free, and safe to use in fresh water systems.
 It won’t dry out rubber gaskets, and it fights corrosion and stops algae growth.